A Christian Approach to the Environment

 6: “Accountable” Christianity

-Human beings have a responsibility—both individually and corporately—for his creation, and are accountable to God for how well we fulfill that responsibility.
+In this view, human beings have a responsibility—both individually and corporately—for God’s creation, and are accountable to him for how well we fulfill that responsibility.

 In my remaining minutes, I hope to sketch out why I think “accountable” Christianity is more biblically faithful than the other approaches.